dkondor/wayland-screenlock-proxy/README.md

  - `waylock`: https://codeberg.org/ifreund/waylock
  - `gdm`: experimental backend that locks the screen without displaying any UI and switches to the gdm login manager to do authentication.
 This requires that you use actually use [gdm](https://gitlab.gnome.org/GNOME/gdm) and also a compositor which will create an empty lock surface if none is provided by the `ext-session-lock-v1` client.
-This behavior is required by the protocol, but is not supported by all compositors, e.g. on
-Wayfire, the session will remain visible in this case.
+Note that this is not built by default, you need to enable it by adding the `-Denable_gdm=true` option to meson.

 ## Planned features